lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 In this case, $m$ is called the *modulus*.
 :::

-So, it is very easy to check for congruences!
-It is just a question about divisibility.
+So, it is easy to check if number are congruent: it is just a question about divisibility.

 **Examples:**